AlonaVladymyrovaTrinity/AlonaVladymyrovaTrinity/README.md

 </p>

 - 👋 Hi, I’m <a href="https://www.linkedin.com/in/alona-vladymyrova/" target="_blank" rel="noopener noreferrer">Alona Vladymyrova</a>, a frontend developer and a software engineer
-- 👩‍💻 I’m interested in React, Angula JS, and all things JavaScript
+- 👩‍💻 I’m interested in html, css, JavaScript, React.
 - 🎓 I’m currently honing my skills in React at <a href="https://codethedream.org/" target="_blank" rel="noopener noreferrer">Code the Dream School</a> <!-- https://github.com/Code-the-Dream-School -->
 - 🏢 I’m looking for a full-time job as a Front End Web Developer
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/alona-vladymyrova/" target="_blank" rel="noopener noreferrer">LinkedIn</a>